-After a restful night's sleep, prepare for adventure.
-On day one, you experienced kick sledging, but on day two you'll try yet another form of sledging: dog sledging.
-Travel to the village of Paasiku where you'll be introduced to the Siberian husky breed and their history, assist in preparing the sledge, and embark on a several kilometres long ride through the nature.
+After a restful night's sleep, prepare for some adventure.
+On day one, you experienced kick sledging, but on day two you'll try yet another form of sledging — dog sledging.
+Travel to Paasiku Dogs' Manor where you'll be introduced to the Siberian husky breed and their history, assist in preparing the sledge, and embark on a several kilometres long ride through nature.
 Let the strength and agility of these specially trained canines amaze you.
 Next, head shortly North to the famous Jägala Waterfall.
 At 8 metres high and 50 metres wide, Jägala is the widest natural waterfall in Estonia.
 Though stunning in the summer, winter is a spectacular time to visit, as the water freezes into a cascade of icicles.